flathub/com.vscodium.codium/README.md

 ## FAQ

+Note that vscodium is granted *full host file system access*.
+You can use `flatpak override` to locally adjust this if you prefer to sandbox vscodium file system access.

 This version is running inside a _container_ and is therefore __not able__ to access SDKs on your host system!